• Beauty

 Some people worry that attending university in their 30s is a red flag for future employers in their new niche.
 They fear that they will be perceived as ‘flaky,’ or that the fact that they did not pursue that specific niche at the start of their career will be a black mark against them.

-However, these concerns tend to be unfounded – and in fact, you deciding to switch careers and re-enter education can be an asset.
-After all, such a major change is difficult, therefore you would have already demonstrated that you genuinely do want to work in your new field – which should play very well with employers.
+However, these concerns tend to be unfounded, and in fact, your decision to switch careers and re-enter education can be an asset.
+After all, such a major change is difficult; therefore, you would have already demonstrated that you genuinely do want to work in your new field, which should play very well with employers.

 Con: College is Expensive